Complete Guide to Mumbai PIN Codes

 4. Eastern Suburbs

-Eastern suburbs are known for residential and industrial areas.
+Important for residential and industrial development.

-Key areas:
+Key Areas:

 - Ghatkopar